ARM-software/psa-api/doc/crypto/appendix/encodings.rst

     FFDH, ``0x01``, `PSA_ALG_FFDH`, ``0x09010000``
     ECDH, ``0x02``, `PSA_ALG_ECDH`, ``0x09020000``

-A combined key agreement is constructed by a bitwise OR of the standalone key-agreement algorithm identifier and the key derivation algorithm identifier.
+A combined key agreement is constructed by a bitwise OR of the standalone key-agreement algorithm identifier and the key-derivation algorithm identifier.
 This operation is provided by the `PSA_ALG_KEY_AGREEMENT()` macro.

 .. figure:: ../figure/encoding/ka_combined.*

     Combined key-agreement algorithm encoding

-The underlying standalone key-agreement algorithm can be extracted from the KA-TYPE field, and the key derivation algorithm from the KDF-TYPE and HASH-TYPE fields.
+The underlying standalone key-agreement algorithm can be extracted from the KA-TYPE field, and the key-derivation algorithm from the KDF-TYPE and HASH-TYPE fields.

 .. _key-encapsulation-encoding: